solygambas/next-projects/README.md

 ## Show Your Support

 If you find these projects helpful or interesting, please consider starring the repository.
 It's a simple gesture that helps to boost the visibility of the project and show appreciation for the effort put into creating it.
+Additionally, if you'd like to support my work further, you can [**become a sponsor**](https://github.com/sponsors/solygambas).
+Your support is greatly appreciated.
 Thank you!